Posted on: March 2, 2021 Posted by: Aaron_George Comments: 0

 Have a way of alerting people

 If you find yourself in a precarious position, the first thing you need to think about is alerting someone to the fact that you are in danger.
 There are various ways to do this.
 The first option is a panic button – either on your phone or a physical one that you wear – which can be used to send your location to your security company.
 The second is a panic whistle, which will alert people close by to the fact that someone needs help.
 While these are both valid options, we would recommend getting a personal alarm, since there are so many types that you’ll surely find one that works for you.
-Whichever option you choose, it’s important to have a way of alerting people.
+Whichever security company you choose, it’s important to have a way of alerting people.
 Many attackers or robbers will flee as soon as more people arrive on the scene.
 This option is also one that can help ensure your safety all the time, not just in unsafe areas.

 Go during the day